itkfilelor/python-smartplaylist-jellyfin/README.md

 TODO
 # Future (Maybe)
 For now this works for my use case.
 If interest is shown, I may work on other options such as reverse sorting and different elements to sort against (i.e folders, artist, etc).
 As of right now, it sorts playlists by air date and time (optional) in ascending order.
+While playlist config does have an option for multiple users, the script does not support at this time.